How To Have Self Control With Food Without Relying On Willpower

 8. Practice Mindful Eating.

-But notice something, don’t all these strategies require willpower?
+But notice something: Don’t all these strategies require willpower?

-Willpower is important, don’t get me wrong.
+Willpower is essential, don’t get me wrong.

 However, to think willpower = food control is making things too simple.